zigbee-alliance/distributed-compliance-ledger/README.md

 Permissions:
 - All the transactions below must be signed.
 Use `--from` flag.
 - Signer must have `ZBCertificationCenter` role.
 See `Authorization` module for details.
-- Only owner can update an easting record.
+- Only owner can update an existing record.

 Transactions:
 - ` zblcli tx compliance certify-model [vid] [pid] [certification-date]` - Certify model.